 Docker support for VS Code is provided by an extension.
-To install the Docker extension, open the Extension Viewlet by pressing ⇧⌘X (Windows, Linux Ctrl+Shift+X) and search for
+To install the Docker extension, open the Extensions view by pressing ⇧⌘X (Windows, Linux Ctrl+Shift+X) and search for

-vscode-docker to filter the results.
-Select the Docker Support extension.
+docker to filter the results.
+Select the Microsoft Docker extension.

 With Docker, you can build images by specifying the step by step commands needed to build the image in a